hoardinghopes/embodying-buber/README.md

 ## To-dos
-- implement offline site via serviceworker
+- ~~implement offline site via serviceworker~~
+- ~~update serviceworker via build pipe so that it references the bundled css and js files (i.e. /assets/main.css doesn't exist on live site)~~
 - ~~create stats graph as part of site build, to deliver statically~~
 - PWA?
 - webmentions?